I. Introduction and Purpose

 Reinstatement from Suspension

-When a student has concluded a suspension period, he/she must submit a letter to the Dean of Students requesting reinstatement and provide documentation that he/she has taken action to positively address the issues which lead to the suspension.
-The student may return to the University only after the Dean of Students has made an affirmative decision in this regard.
+When a student has concluded a suspension period, he/she must submit a letter to the Chief Student Affairs Officer/Dean of Students requesting reinstatement and provide documentation that he/she has taken action to positively address the issues which led to the suspension.
+The student may return to the University only after the Chief Student Affairs Officer/Dean of Students has made an affirmative decision in this regard.

 Departure from Campus Following Suspension or Dismissal

-Any student, who has been suspended or dismissed from the University for disciplinary or other reasons, must leave the premises immediately after being notified of such action.
+Any student, who has been suspended or dismissed from the University for conduct or other reasons, must leave the premises immediately after being notified of such action.

 Postponement of Activity, Participation and Conferring of Honors and Degrees